RandomizedOED/css4oed/README.md

 # Column Subset Selection for Optimal Experiment Design
 This repository contains MATLAB and Python code for optimal sensor placement using the column subset selection approach.
 It accompanies the paper
 > Eswar, S., Rao, V., & Saibaba, A. K. (2024).
-Bayesian D-Optimal Experimental Designs via Column Subset Selection: The Power of Reweighted Sensors. arXiv preprint arXiv:2402.16000.
+Bayesian D-Optimal Experimental Designs via Column Subset Selection.
+Submitted. [arXiv preprint](https://arxiv.org/abs/2402.16000).

 ## Requirements
 The [MATLAB](matlab/) code relies on the following packages to setup the test problems.